peterwittek/somoclu/README.md

 # Compilation & Installation

 These are the instructions for compiling the core library and the command line interface.
-The only dependency is a C++ compiler chain -- GCC, ICC, and VC were tested.
+The only dependency is a C++ compiler chain -- GCC, ICC, clang, and VC were tested.

 Multicore execution is supported through OpenMP -- the compiler must support this.
 Distributed systems are supported through MPI.
 The package was tested with OpenMPI.
 It should also work with other MPI flavours.
 CUDA support is optional.